jeremy-ellis-tech/Xamarin.Android.Skobbler/README.md

 `com.skobbler.ngx.config` has been renamed to `Skobbler.Ngx.Configuration` to avoid a naming warning.
 All other namespace names should be the same as their respective Java packages, minus the `com` prefix and capitalization.

 ## License ##
-Bindings provided under the MIT license.
+Bindings & demo provided under the MIT license.
 See LICENSE for details.

 ## Thanks ##
 [Skobbler](http://www.skobbler.com/)